arocks/markdown-pullquote/README.md

 #### Pull Quote ####

 [Pull Quotes][pq] are seen in magazines to draw the attention of the reader to important excerpts of the article.
-This extension can be used as a Markdown plugin or in a Pelican site, to easily implement pull quotes.
+This extension can be used as a Markdown plugin or in a [Pelican site][pelican], to easily implement pull quotes.

-The left half of the figure below shows the markdown syntax and the right half shows the resulting web page.
+The left half of the figure below shows the markdown syntax and the right half shows the corresponding web page.
 The generated HTML markup is quite clean and non-repetitive as CSS3 is used.
-But note that the excerpt is an exactly copied from the body text and quite close to it.
+But note that the excerpt is an exact copy of the body text and shown quite close to it.

 ![side by side comparison](https://raw.githubusercontent.com/arocks/markdown-pullquote/master/side-by-side.png)